iamrajatsingh1/email-parser-imap/readme.md

     the console.

-## Follew the steps to run the service
+## Follow the steps to run the service
 ## Step 1:
 ### `npm i`
 To install the modules required by the service